forrestbrazeal/forrestbrazeal.com/content/blog/ai-automation-and-the-merry-go-round-of-the-mind.md

 +++
-title = "AI, Automation, and the Merry-Go-Round of the Mind" date = 2016-06-23T18:21:36-05:00 description = ""
+title = "AI, automation, and the merry-go-round of the mind" date = 2016-06-23T18:21:36-05:00 description = ""
 draft = false